rossning92/movy/README.md

 mo.addTriangle({ color: "yellow", scale: 0.5 });
 ```

-This will create a half-size yellow triangle.
+This will create a half-sized yellow triangle.

 Furthermore, you can pass